Desktop Banner

 National Minimum Wage compliance

-Earlier this year, the government released their latest ‘naming and shaming’ list of employers who had been identified as not paying their workers National Minimum Wage (NMW).
+The UK government recently released its latest ‘naming and shaming’ list of employers who had been identified as not paying their workers national minimum wage (NMW).

 As with previous lists, the employers listed included a number of large businesses and major high street brands.